Weekly yoga classes in Kent to suit all levels of practice by an experienced and dedicated Iyengar® yoga teacher.

 What is Yoga?

-In a typical Iyengar® yoga class, students learn through a careful graded and systematic programme of asana (postures).
+In a typical Iyengar® yoga class, students learn through a careful, graded and systematic programme of asana (postures).
 We’re taught to focus on the alignment in the pose, letting go of all other thoughts except what we’re doing in that moment.
-This practice can energise and tone the body whilst relaxing the physical body and mind increasing vitality, flexibility, strength, concentration, self-confidence and mental wellbeing.
-It can also improve our breathing, increase out immune systems, help with menopausal symptoms, mild depression and arthritis.
+This practice can energise and tone the body whilst relaxing the physical body and mind, increasing vitality, flexibility, strength, concentration, self-confidence and mental wellbeing.
+It can also improve our breathing, increase our immune systems, help with menopausal symptoms, mild depression and arthritis, to name just a few benefits of a regular practice

 Ready for more balance and less stress in your life?
 Join me on the mat and see for yourself what yoga can do for you.